 Recipe Notes:

-- Pork: Pork scotch is an excellent choice as the meat will stay nice and moist during deep frying.
+- Pork: Pork scotch is a great option because it retains its moisture when deep-fried due to its natural fat content.
 If you don’t want so much fat in your dish, simply use pork tenderloin.

 - Soy sauce: Use quality soy sauce.
 Recommend Leekumkee soy sauce.

-- Chinese dark vinegar: Several varieties of Chinese black vinegar are available on the market, which varies in color and flavor.
-We usually use the yellow label one called ZhenJiang vinegar.
-You can use balsamic vinegar to replace Chinese dark vinegar.
+- Chinese dark vinegar: Several varieties of Chinese black vinegar are available on the market, which vary in color and flavor.
+We usually use the yellow label one called ZhenJiang vinegar.Ā You can use balsamic vinegar to replace Chinese dark vinegar.

-- This ratio of cornstarch to flour is 2:1.
+- Batter Ratio: Use a 2:1 ratio of cornstarch to flour in the batter.
 You can increase the flour ratio for more crunchiness.

-- This recipe is great for batch cooking and freezing in small portions.
+- Batch Cooking: This recipe is perfect for batch cooking and freezing in small portions.

 Your recipes are easy to follow especially the sweet and sour pork.
 I am going to attempt making it.
 Thank you.